szkafander/ai_weekend/README.md

 # cellular automata paper
 https://arxiv.org/pdf/1809.02942.pdf

-they learn GOL with a single conv kernel with a large deep mlp on top we did it with two conv kernels and 3 mlp nodes
+they learn GOL with a single conv kernel with a large deep mlp on top. we did it with two conv kernels and 3 mlp nodes.

+ideas:
+* find a mini-network that is more efficient than your stochastic CA
+* reinforcement-learn a CA surrogate based on polarized-light micrographs